IuriiKruglov/BlenderTo3DsMax/README.md

 2. Go to **File → Export → Blender JSON (.json)**.
 3. Choose a destination path and click **Export Blender JSON**.
 4. The resulting `.json` file is plain UTF-8 text and can be inspected in any text editor.
 5. Delete all objects animation, unparent all objects, export this group of objects via standart FBX exporter.
 Very important to to set a few things in Blender FBX exporter settings, in transrorm tab set Y forward in Forward tab, Z Up in Up tab, also hit checkbox Apply Transform, uncheck Bake Animation.
-Settings settings should be as in the screenshot:
+Settings should be as in the screenshot:

 <img width="249" height="680" alt="image" src="https://github.com/user-attachments/assets/a44bdb4a-5c85-43e5-adfc-05fea501593f" />